corinnt/journal-diversity/README.md

 Generate visualizations of trends in gender and region of origin of scholars published in a given academic journal, as well as summary statistics and a CSV of data for further analysis.

 This tool can be used to analyze any journal in the OpenAlex database.
 [OpenAlex](https://help.openalex.org/) is a free and open catalog of the global research system.
-Gesta, a leading peer-reviewed academic journal in the area of medieval art, is set as the default journal to analyze.
+Analyzing Gesta, a leading peer-reviewed academic journal in the area of medieval art, was the motivating example for this tool.

 *example: generate maps of institutional affiliations of authors (Gesta, 2010-2020)*